lumetrium/obsidian-teleprompter/README.md

 - Active label: displayed label when enabled (default: "Pinned")
 - Inactive label: displayed label when disabled (default: "Unpinned")

 ---
-> Note: Pinned notes do not automatically update in the teleprompter when the content of the note changes.
----

 Demo: